mrocklin/blog/_posts/work/2014-05-01-Fast-Data-Structures.md

 Conclusion
 ----------

+We learn that Python data structures are just as fast as Java data structures.
+Although we incur a small slowdown (2x-5x), probably due to Python method dispatching, this can be avoided through Cython.

 The `toolz` functions are simple, fast, and a great way to compose clear and performant code.
 Check out [the docs](http://toolz.readthedocs.org/) and find